-Cleveland-Marshall's Engaged Learning program offers externship placements with judicial, governmental, corporate counsel, and other agencies and organizations that serve the public interest.
+Cleveland-Marshall's externship program offers externship placements with judicial, governmental, corporate counsel, and other agencies and organizations that serve the public interest.

 Some externships require background clearances.
-When a background clearance is required, you will need to apply well in advance of the term in which you wish to extern because most sites do not allow work to begin until the background clearance has been completed, which can sometimes take as long as six to eight weeks.
+When a background clearance is required, you will need to apply well in advance of the term in which you wish to extern.
+Most sites do not allow work to begin until the background clearance has been completed, which can sometimes take as long as six to eight weeks.

 For every externship, a student must commit to work a certain number of hours and participate in the Externship Seminar.
 The number of credits you may receive depends total number of hours you agree to work at the externship site.
 Please see the Externship Program Handbook for complete information on credit hours.